Cleaner Energy

 Strategy

-Our strategy focuses on reducing carbon emissions by increasing renewable generation capacity and investing in a cleaner, more resilient energy grid.
+Our strategy focuses on investing in a cleaner, more resilient energy grid.
 Our goal is to get the energy we provide as clean as possible, as fast as possible, without compromising our ability to deliver safe, reliable, affordable energy to customers.

 Achieve our greenhouse gas emissions reduction targets.